hrydgard/ppsspp-site/docs/development/getting-started.md

 ### Automated Test Suite

 Since this emulator implements most of the PSP OS in order to run games, testing it against the real thing is critical.
-Some other PSP emulator authors have collaborated around creating a test suite called pspautotest, and we have picked that up and expanded it.
+Some other PSP emulator authors have collaborated around creating a test suite called pspautotests, and we have picked that up and expanded it.
 There are two scripts: **test.py** and **gentest.py**. gentest.py uses psplink to run a test program on your real PSP and captures the text output and saves it as \[test\].expected.
 Then you can run the same test in PPSSPP by using test.py, which will automatically compare the output to the expected output.

 ### Contributing